adapt-it/adaptit/docs/Readme_Unicode_Version.txt

 the same "Adapt It" (version 2 or 3) directory or "Adapt It WX" (version 4) directory in your "Program Files" folder, but instead, it installs into an "Adapt It WX Unicode" directory within "Program Files".
-The Adapt_It.exe executable is the non-Unicode ANSI version, and the Adapt_It_Unicode.exe is the Unicode version.
-The Unicode version can also be used for Roman scripts provided they are encoded as Unicode, and you have a suitable Unicode font to use.
+On Windows platforms, the Adapt_It.exe executable is the non-Unicode ANSI version, and the Adapt_It_Unicode.exe is the Unicode version.
+Only Unicode versions are available for Linux and the Macintosh.
+The Unicode version can also be used for Roman scripts provided the input data files are encoded as Unicode, and you have a suitable Unicode font to use.

 Data in your non-Unicode legacy encodings can be used for input into Adapt It WX Unicode if you first have the appropriate conversions